 Symptoms of Lyme Disease

-• Fatigue
+- Fatigue

-• Joint pain
+- Joint pain

-• Muscle aches
+- Muscle aches

-• Cognitive dysfunction and/or Brain Fog
+- Cognitive dysfunction and Brain Fog

 These can persist for as much as six months and, in some cases, even longer.
-They can become severe enough to impede the patient’s ability to perform normal activities and cause considerable emotional distress.
+They can become severe enough to impede the patient’s ability to perform everyday activities and cause considerable emotional distress.
 While most people do recover from chronic Lyme disease within a year, there are cases where treatment for chronic Lyme disease must continue beyond this time frame.[1]

 Chronic Lyme disease

-How Lyme Disease is Contracted?
+How is Lyme Disease Contracted?

 How Lyme Disease Develops into Chronic Lyme Disease

 The exact reason why chronic Lyme disease develops is not yet understood.
 Some medical experts believe it may be due to Borrelia burgdorferi not being entirely eradicated in some people during the antibiotic regimen.
-Others think the damage to the immune system and the body’s tissues that was caused by the disease persists even after the bacteria have been fully eliminated.
-They believe chronic Lyme disease is actually the immune system continuing to respond to the damage as if the infection is still present.
+Others think the damage to the immune system and the body’s tissues caused by the disease persists even after the bacteria have been eliminated.
+They believe chronic Lyme disease is the immune system continuing to respond to the damage as if the infection is still present.

 Risk Factors for Acquiring Lyme Disease